 President Obama left a legacy of important and significant programs such as the Patient Protection and Affordable Care Act.
 Most people referred to this program as the “ACA.”
 The GOP labeled this program simply as “Obamacare.”
 In so doing, they had hoped to tie this program personally to Barack Obama.
 They also expected this program to fall flat on its face.
 It almost did on several occasions.
 But in the end it proved to be a program that has benefited over 20 million people.

 At the 2012 Democratic convention, former-President Bill Clinton took the stage and gave a masterful speech describing, in “plain talk” the programs that the Obama administration had pushed through congress and why they were the right thing to do.
 For the next few days (weeks? months?)
 Clinton was referred to as the “Explainer-In-Chief.”
-With the aid of that speech, we now know that Barack Obama went on to win a second, very successful, term.
+He understood the KISS principle: Keep It Simple, Stupid.

 But, this approach doesn’t seem to translate well to voters in the “red” areas.
 They seem to prefer a simpler message, a more straight-to-the-point message.
-Why use twenty words when a five or four word phrase will convey the same meaning.
+Why use a twenty word sentence when a four word phrase will convey the same message?
 Take the example above.
-While I could deal with Obama’s explanation of his program, more Americans preferred Clinton’s “down-home” approach.
-Whereas I can appreciate sentences that use words such as “whereas,” most Americans, it seems would rather not have to deal with that.
+While I could deal with Obama’s detailed explanation of his program, many Americans preferred Clinton’s “down-home” approach.
+Whereas I can appreciate sentences that use words such as “whereas,” most Americans do not.

 And that’s OK.